 Compared to finding extra time in your already busy week for exercise, you’re already eating three meals a day, so adjusting what it is you’re eating can be a pretty easy change.

-Below is a list of foods that support healthy blood pressure levels based on the DASH diet (Dietary Approaches to Stop Hypertension), the “Americanized” version of the Mediterranean diet.
+Below is a list of foods that support healthy blood pressure levels already within normal levels based on the DASH diet (Dietary Approaches to Stop Hypertension), the “Americanized” version of the Mediterranean diet.

 So which foods made the cut?

-Everyone knows that foods low in sodium and rich in potassium, calcium and magnesium may help you maintain healthy blood pressure, but let’s take a look at specific foods you should be including on your weekly grocery shopping list.
+Everyone knows that foods low in sodium and rich in potassium, calcium and magnesium may help you maintain healthy blood pressure already within normal levels, but let’s take a look at specific foods you should be including on your weekly grocery shopping list.